 In 2012, the District in cooperation with Sarpy County, installed emergency bank protection on this same reach of the Elkhorn River due to flooding in 2010 that threatened 240th Street.
 In 2014, the District partnered with Sarpy County to design a permanent solution to this streambank erosion problem.
-This project is expected to be constructed during the winter of FY 2015.
+The project was constructed in the beginning of 2016, and the new pilot channel became activated in April with final bank location development progressing as designed.